 - Is this a franchise training facility using inexperienced trainers just to turn a quick profit, or a professional dog trainer with education and years of experience?

 - Does the trainer offer a free evaluation?
-Know that professionals in high demand are paid for their time.
+Know that professional dog trainers and behavior specialists in high demand are paid for their time.

 Our Clients Love Us!

 After searching for puppy training classes near us, we met with Troy.
 He has been an amazing help with our new puppy!
 His knowledge and commitment are second to none!
 He worked with us to help make Stanley's transition to his forever home a smooth one.
 Troy has always been available for follow-up lessons and email advice after the training to encourage us and answer any questions that have come up.
 I highly recommend Troy for puppy training! ~ Beth & Don Schmal | Phoenix Az

 Sinbad was not good around kids and we were expecting a baby.
 When family came over, we were not sure if he wanted to hurt them, we just did not trust him, so we locked him away.
 We already invested a lot of time and money with in-home trainers who couldn't help when we found Troy at Paws To Train Your Dog.
 Sinbad is now the best trained dog we ever had.
 I can walk him with our baby in the stroller without any trouble, they are now best buddies!
 Thank you again Troy for all your help! ~ Shawn & Carolin | Phoenix Az